Caparezza: From Mikimix to Caparezza

-?!
+CapaRezza ?!

 Salvemini returned to Molfetta with no intention to further pursue a musical career but soon began to compose music in his garage.
 He also stopped cutting his hair and beard and changed his pseudonym from Mikimix to Caparezza ("Curly Head" in the Molfetta dialect).
 In 2000 he published his first album under his new stage name, ?!.
 In the album, he rejects the music he produced as Mikimix in favor of his new musical style.
 Reviewing the album for AllMusic, Jason Birchmeier wrote "The Italian rapper drops his rhymes with just as much fluency and dexterity as his American peers throughout the album. [...]
 Caparezza's mastery of the Italian dialect [makes] this album so stunning."

 Verità supposte (Supposed Truths) and Habemus Capa

 Salvemini's fourth album and second album under the name Caparezza, Verità supposte (note that in Italian "supposte" can mean both "supposed" and "suppositories"), was published on 13 June 2003 and led him to success in 2003–2004.
 In his second album, Caparezza talks about various problems distressing the Italian social reality through the ending of the old millennium as well as the beginning of the new one, also the condition of Southern Italy, with the characteristic cutting irony that made him be known.
 The single from this album "Fuori dal tunnel" ("Out of the Tunnel") enjoyed great success in Italy as a "summer hit"; however, the singer always opposed the song's use in clubs and on television because it was meant to denounce the de-individualization of entertainment.
 However, the contract with his record label barred him from preventing its use in the commercials or TV broadcasts criticized in the song.
 Another song on Verità supposte is "Vengo dalla Luna" ("I Come From the Moon"), which tells the story of an alien (Caparezza) who comes to Earth and is astonished by humanity's intolerance of different races and cultures.
 The song opposes prejudice toward immigrants.

 His fifth album, Habemus Capa (a pun on the "habemus papam" statement with which the Catholic church announces a new pope), is a criticism of society's contradictions.
 Salvemini reconnects to "Jodellavitanonhocapitouncazzo" (a pun with "jodel" of the phrase "Io della vita non ho capito un cazzo", "I don't understand shit about life"), the last song of Verità supposte in which the artist imagines his own death after becoming insane.
 Thus Salvemini imagines what happens after his death and in his descent to Hell – which is actually our world, describing a dreadful aspect of modern society in every song.
 It was released on 24 March 2006.
 In Habemus Capa, songs include "La mia parte intollerante" ("My Intolerant Side") which again discusses marginalization by Caparezza identifying himself in a marginalized 16-year-old boy expressing all his desires for a more open and less vicious behaviour from teenagers.